dbgjerez/b0rr3g0-blog/content/en/posts/argocd-components.md

 > NOTE: this example contains some commands for Openshift.
 If you run it in Kubernetes, you just have to omit the server route and dex.

 ## AppProject

+An AppProject CRD is a group of applications that defines a series of information about it:

+* **sourceRepos:** a list of repositories that can use the applications within the AppProject.
+* **destinations:** reference cluster and namespaces where the applications can be deployed.
+* **roles:** list of roles that you need to access the resources.

+This example shows an
+#TODO

 ## Secret
 ### Git repository
 ### Helm repository